lubianat/omero-ontop-to-rdf-comparisons/README.md

 * The process of building a virtual knowledge graph on top of a relational database (done by OMERO-ONTOP)

+Here I'll explore a bit the OME Data Model and its basis before diving into the intricacies of both approaches.
+The overview will draw from multiple sources, including the list of OME publications at https://www.openmicroscopy.org/citing-ome/.

 ## The OME Data Model, OME-XML and OME-TIFF

-Published [in 2005](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2005-6-5-r47), the  OME Data Model "defines a data model and a software implementation to serve as an informatics framework for imaging in biological microscopy experiments."
+While the vision for OME was shared in 2003, it was in [in 2005](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2005-6-5-r47), that the OME Data Model" got first published on an article.
+It "defines a data model and a software implementation to serve as an informatics framework for imaging in biological microscopy experiments."

-It organizes data around Projects, Datasets, Images and other classes.
+It does so organizes data around Projects, Datasets, Images and other elements.
 A good overall description is provided in the article itself:

 _"All information in the OME Data Model can be reduced to 'semantic types' (STs). (...)
 STs can describe information at four levels in the OME hierarchy: Global, Dataset, Image and Feature.
 Global STs are used to describe 'Experimenters', 'Groups', 'Microscopes', and so on - items that are applicable to all images in an OME database.
 Dataset STs are used to describe information about datasets - information pertinent to a collection of images.
 Image STs describe information pertinent to images, and feature STs describe information about image features - objects or 'blobs' within images.
 In our nomenclature, the data type is an ST, and the data itself is an attribute.
 For example, the 'Pixels' data type is an Image ST, and a particular set of Pixels is an attribute of a particular Image."_